Talking Across Emotional Divides

 Why are certain questions are being asked, and how are certain concepts are being used?
 I also think it’s good that historians of emotions should know what they are talking about in terms of science.
 Human brains and bodies do share certain characteristics, traits, capacities and limitations, and its exceedingly hard to generalise about them (which is why I’m not a scientist!) but they are clearly very relevant to understanding emotions in the past.
 When it comes to science and history, I think it is incumbent on us to understand each other.
 I think there is a genuine tension between the kinds of work that we do, but I wouldn’t want to get rid of it.
 In basic terms, scientists investigate sameness, and the humanities want to emphasise difference.
 This is a genuine, creative tension, and that’s a good thing.

 The Human Mind Project Q&A Series is part of our Grand Challenges, an attempt to explore the future of the research on the mind in order to identify new areas for research and novel interdisciplinary funding styles.
-We’re now running a Public Consultation on the future of research, and we’re asking researchers across higher education, and beyond, for their perspectives on what the critical questions in the study of the mind are.

 Follow #HumanMindProject @HumanMindDebate on Twitter for updates on the Project and our Q&A Series.